iguitarguy/BlackwingSy_ths/README.md

 https://trello.com/invite/b/cpxm5uhE/a492d5ecad90738d876a9a985f6171da/gpg-messaging-platform

 ## Documentation
+Instruction
-To use the web site, first navigate to the website URL e.g. "armoredpigeon.io".
-Then click on the link for registration.
-Next, fill out the form, ensuring that the username is not already being used and entering a password that you will remember, but is also not easy to guess.
-By saving this information, then you will be logged in successfully and you will be able to download the application.
-The remaining steps are to install the application after successfully downloading, run the application, login to your pre-existing account, and use the client.
+1. Navigate to the website URL e.g. http://armoredpigeon.io/ and click on the link for registration.
+2. Fill out the registration form.
+By saving this information, you will be logged in successfully and will be able to download the application.
+3. Download and install the application.
+4. Run the application, log in to your pre-existing account, and you are now ready.

-Database URL: 172.20.0.90:3000
+Current web URL: 172.20.0.90:3000